braedenlp/Braeden_BSE_Portfolio/index.md

 ## Challenges

 Challenges that I faced in this process is that I had to change multiple aspects of my project.
-I had to change the size of the acrylic covering the matrix board because it was too big, the legs of the hoop were too small so I had to reprint those, and the wires kept snapping off of my circuit boards.
+I had to use a dremel to sand down the acrylic covering the matrix board because it was too big, the legs of the hoop were too small so I had to reprint those, and the wires kept snapping off of my circuit boards.
 I also had to change my milestones because the hardware aspect of this project took so long.
 On top of all that the matrix board that I originally had was broken so we have to get a new one but I initially thought that something was wrong with my circuit board.
+I ended up using a different, bigger, matrix board that was proven to work to hoop everything up.

 ## Components Used